turlodales/SpinSettings/README.md

 | iPhone XS Max | planned   |- | -|- | - |- | - |
 | iPhone XR | planned |- | - |- | - |

-Note i do have a iPad Air 2 but broken screen but running 10.2
+Note: i do have a iPad Air 2 but broken screen but running 10.2

 # Devices 32Bit